Lawrence-lugs/cidr-ufl/README.md

 # CIDR Distributed Learning Framework

-Under the CIDR P3 project, this framework is being built to quickly perform experiments on TinyML algorithms for distributed learning applications.
+Under the CIDR P3 project, this framework is being built to quickly perform experiments on efficient ML algorithms for distributed learning applications.

-As of the moment, it only has support for Visual Wakewords and CIFAR10 from the MLPerfTiny benchmark datasets.
-However, it should have support for all datasets should you be able to pack them as a Pytorch dataset.
+We have sample support for

 ![Alt text](image.png)